glouppe/info8002-large-scale-data-systems/lecture8.md

 ???

-XXX conclusions?
+- Limit independent of the number of clients.
+It is limited by the network bandwidth only.
+- Performance degrades due to congestion.
+- A client concurrently writes to M shared files simultaneously: a client can make progress on writing one file while the chunkservers for another file are busy.

 ---

 # Summary

-- Success: used actively by Google to support search service and other applications.
+- **Success**: used actively by Google to support search service and other applications.
     - Availability and recoverability on cheap hardware.
     - High throughput by decoupling control and data.
     - Supports massive data sets and concurrent appends.